sieniven/zkevm-eigenda/README.md

 ## Testnet deployment

-The current testnet deployment is on Ethereum Holesky, with the deployed contract addresses below.
+The PoC is verified on Ethereum Holesky with the deployed contract addresses below.

 | Name | Address |
 | ----------- | ----------- |